TatjanaSmiljanic/TatjanaSmiljanic.github.io/aboutme.md

 - Economic and Social History
 - Women's and Gender History

-Actually, this is a second master's degree.
+Actually, this is my second master's degree.
 In 2008, I finished a master's in Economics at University of Belgrade.
 My hobbies are reading interesting books, yoga, tasting delicious food and travel.